scala/scala-lang/events/README.md

 The ending date is optional, and defaults to the starting date.

 When you are done, send us a pull request!

+### Logo Images

+It's easiest to just include actual image files for your logo in your pull request.
+To do this, you must upload two images:

+1. a "normal" logo, 40 x 40 pixels.
+Named, for example, like so: `my-conference.png` (pngs and jpgs are OK to upload)
+2. a "retina" logo, 80 x 80 pixels, **the same as the "normal" logo, just 2x larger**.
+Named, for example, like so: `my-conference@2x.png`.
+(Note that it must be identically named to the "normal" logo, but with `@2x` in addition.)